-While there seem to be many benefits to supporting the neighbourhood “mom n’ pop”, not least of which is a warm feeling of doing “the right thing”, is it really best to buy local?
+While there seem to be many benefits to supporting the neighbourhood “mom n’ pop”, is it best to buy local?

 1. Buying local helps the local economy